JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/admin/settings.md

 For more information on this feature, check the documentation for [channel's terms & conditions](/peertube-plugin-livechat/documentation/user/streamers/terms).

 {{% notice info %}}
-Changing this settings will restart the chat server, and all users will be disconnected for a short time.
+Changing this setting will restart the chat server, and all users will be disconnected for a short time.
 {{% /notice %}}

 ## {{% livechat_label "list_rooms_label" %}}